RobotWithFeelings/CSC710_Project/summaries.md

 - Adam: [Sympathetic guitar: humans respond socially to interactive technology in an abstract, expressive context](http://dl.acm.org/citation.cfm?id=2030443)

+  - The motivation of this study is to determine how the quality of interaction with a computer can alter the sociability and politeness of humans towards that computer.
+Most studies (Nass, etc) provide information focused tasks to participants which involve direct interaction with visual media.
+New forms of interaction have been introduced by video games, creative authoring tools, and digital music instruments which are indirect, remote, or expressive in nature.
+The study investigates if these interaction types elicit similar social attributions.

 - Adam: [Can a retail web site be social?](http://journals.ama.org/doi/abs/10.1509/jmkg.71.3.143)

+  -

 - Adam: [Effects of mental model quality on collaborative system performance](http://pro.sagepub.com/content/51/22/1506.short)